i-like-robots/react-tag-autocomplete/readme.md

 }
 ```

+#### onCollapse (optional)

+Callback function called when the listbox is collapsed.
+Receives no arguments.

 #### onDelete (required)

 Callback function called when the user wants to remove a selected tag.
 Receives the index of the selected tag.
 Example: